liliyj/TodoListApp/README.md

 # 📝 Todo List

-A simple Todo List project where users can add, delete, and mark tasks as completed.
+A simple Todo List project where users can add, delete daily tasks.

 ## 🚀 Features

 - Add new tasks
 - Delete tasks
-- Mark tasks as completed

 ## 🛠️ Built With